dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 - Attach ownership information
 - Organize assets with tags
-- Attach rich, complex information
+- Attach rich, complex information such as a Markdown description, a table schema, or a time series
 - Link assets with their source code

-## What you'll learn

-- How to add owners to your assets
-- How to use tags to organize assets
-- How to attach complex information to an asset using metadata
-- How to link your assets with their source code

----

 <details>
   <summary>Prerequisites</summary>